 - an increase in literacy rate,

-When trend and cyclical variations are removed from a set of time series data, the residual left, which may or may not be random.
+When trend and cyclical variations are removed from a set of time series data, the residual is left, which may or may not be random.
 Various techniques for analyzing series of this type examine to see “if irregular variation may be explained in terms of probability models such as moving average or autoregressive models, i.e. we can see if any cyclical variation is still left in the residuals.
-These variations occur due to sudden causes are called residual variation (also called accidental or erratic fluctuations) and are unpredictable.
-For example, a rise in prices of steel due to strike in the factory, accident due to failure of the break, flood, earth quick, and war, etc.
+These variations occur due to sudden causes are called residual variations (also called accidental or erratic fluctuations) and are unpredictable.
+For example, a rise in prices of steel due to strikes in the factory, accidents due to failure of the break, flood, earth quick, and war, etc.